Binary upgrade

 INFO Got SIGUSR2, starting binary upgrade and graceful shutdown

-INFO Validating configuration with: /usr/bin/pg_doorman -t pg_doorman.yaml
+INFO Validating configuration with: /usr/bin/pg_doorman -t pg_doorman.toml

 INFO Configuration validation successful